Flat Foot Correction:

 This is the biggest risk with this type of surgery.
 You will be given intravenous antibiotics to prevent against it.
-The best way to reduce your chances of acquiring an infection is to keep the foot elevated for 10 days.
-If there is an infection, it may resolve with a course of oral antibiotics.
+The best way to reduce your chances of acquiring an infection is to keep the foot elevated for 2 weeks.
+If there is an infection, it should resolve with a course of oral antibiotics.
 Very rarely a severe infection occurs, requiring IV antibiotics as an inpatient.

 Failure to relieve all symptoms